rancher/partner-charts/README.md

   * version of Kubernetes (e.g. 1.27)
 * is supported by your organization on the declared Rancher versions and configurations
 * is actively maintained and proactively updated
-  * Critical vulnerabilities are patched in a timely way
+  * critical vulnerabilities are patched in a timely way
   * release notes disclose serious bugs and vulnerabilities
 * has a license and/or terms and conditions for use available in public documentation or via the chart itself